How to be a cybersecurity aware charity in 2018

 The Charity Commission’s guidance on risk management requires that charities regularly review and assess the risks faced by their charity, recording in a risk register how they might practically reduce the level of risk.
 This should include IT failures, loss of data and breaches of data protection law.

 It’s necessary for any board of trustees to assess the impact of any of these things on beneficiaries and other stakeholders, and have a plan in place to prevent them wherever possible, as well as a plan for how to carry on with services if IT systems are affected by a hack.

 If your core data is kept in the cloud, security is in the hands of the provider.
 But if your data is kept on-premise, having good backups in place is essential.
-Backup and recovery software such as Veritas Backup and Veritas System Recovery are available at a discount on tt-exchange.
+Backup and recovery software such as Veritas Backup and Veritas System Recovery are available at a discount on Charity Digital Exchange.